pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 The key steps to restore the topology in this case are:

 1. Force a server in the surviving region to act as master of the topology
-2. Remove the dead servers from the topology
+2. Remove the unreachable servers from the topology
 3. Undo forcing a server to act as master of the topology
 4. Ensure any seed region pods are in single-server topologies
 5. Use dsreplication enable to add the servers from the refreshed seed region to the topology of the surviving region